BarbWire-1/fitbit-3D-text/README.md

-# shadow-text
+# fitbit-3D-text
 Widget for 3D effects on textElements for fitbit OS\
-(instruction and usage doco will follow soon...)

-!<div align="center">![image](screenshot.png)</div>

 ## WORK IN PROGRESS...
 info to installation and usage will follow soon...

+!<div align="center">![image](screenshot.png)</div>